MrPowers/pyspark-spec/README.md

 A test suite to document the behavior of the PySpark engine.

+Project goals:

+* provide working code snippets for all PySpark functions
+* make it easy for folks to clone the repo and run PySpark tests locally
+* create a welcoming atmosphere for devs that want to make their first open source pull request

 ## How to run the tests

 This project uses Poetry for dependency management.